ashutoshbw/ashutoshbw.github.io/content/garden/fibonacci-sequence-with-the-shortest-code/index.md

 tags = ["javascript", "problem-solving"]
 [extra]
 katex = true
+status = "finished"
+importance = 6
+certainty = "certain"
+description = "A note on my attempt to find the Fibonacci sequence in JavaScript in the shortest possible code."
 +++

 Let's first take a look at how the Fibonacci sequence looks like, in case you haven't seen it before: